Gulf of Panama: Tourism

-Tourism is a very large part of the Panamanian economy, and much of it revolves around the Panama Bay.
-The most popular attraction being the Pearl Islands, with its clear, nutrient-rich water and diverse wildlife drawing many tourists and divers to explore the archipelago.
-Since the Pearl Islands are the most popular tourist destination in the Panama Bay, the local communities have adapted and changed due to the touristic developments.
+Tourism is a very large part of the Panamanian economy, and much of it revolves around Panama Bay.
+The most popular attraction is the Pearl Islands, with its clear, nutrient-rich water and diverse wildlife drawing many tourists and divers to explore the archipelago.
+Since the Pearl Islands are the most popular tourist destination in Panama Bay, the local communities have adapted and changed due to the touristic developments.
 Some islands, such as Pedro González, have been positively affected by the boom in tourism, as the Islanders believe it is good for the local economy.
 The local inhabitants of other islands such as Contadora believe that tourism is bad for the islands, and wish to preserve the local culture.

 Climate

 The climate in the Panama Bay region is extreme, ranging from an extreme dry season (January to April) to an extreme wet season (May to December).
-This has a major influence on the mangroves in the region, since the dry season as well as El Niño bring strong storms that can damage the mangroves and disrupt their reproductive cycles.
+This has had a major influence on the mangroves in the region since the dry season as well as El Niño bring strong storms that can damage the mangroves and disrupt their reproductive cycles.